,

 Science in our own words

-In Science at Carlton Hill Primary School, we aim to foster curiosity in all children and give them the confidence and skills to better understand their place in the world and how they can make the world a better place.
-Our method is simple, we ask questions of the world around us… and answer these questions by doing.
-We believe that all children should have equal access and opportunity to experience the awe and wonder that science can reveal.
+At Carlton Hill Primary School, children are inspired to embrace their inner scientist.
+We aim to foster their innate curiosity and give them the confidence and skills to better understand their place in the world and how they can make the world a better place.
+Our method is simple: ‘we ask questions about the world around us… and answer these questions by doing.’

 How is our science curriculum organised?